 He is a founding member the Undocupoets campaign which successfully eliminated all citizenship requirements from every major first book poetry prize in the nation and for which he received the Writers for Writers Award from Barnes and Noble and Poets and Writers Magazine.
 He was the first undocumented student to graduate from the Helen Zell Writers Program at the University of Michigan.

 A graduate of the Canto Mundo Latinx Poetry fellowship, he has also received fellowships to attend the Vermont Studio Center and the Community of Writers Workshop.
 He has taught at literary organizations such as the Chautauqua Institution, Tin House, The Writers Center in D.C., Hugo House in Seattle, 92Y in NYC and as was awarded a distinguished fellow position for the Marshall Project’s Art For Justice initiative from the University of Arizona which advocates for prison reform.
-He a 2022 guest editor for the Poem-A-Day project from the Academy of American Poets and currently teaches in the creative writing program at St. Mary’s University, and the Ashland Low-Res MFA Program, as well as poetry workshops for incarcerated youth in Northern California as the Yuba and Sutter County poet laureate.
+He served as a guest editor for the Poem-A-Day project from the Academy of American Poets and currently teaches in the creative writing program at St. Mary’s University, and the Ashland Low-Res MFA Program, as well as poetry workshops for incarcerated youth in Northern California as the Yuba and Sutter County poet laureate.